drwilzman/mana_sim/readme.md

 Optional: Adjust Simulation Parameters

 You can modify run_sim.rs to change:

-Number of simulations (sims)
+*Number of simulations (sims)

-Number of turns (turns)
+*Number of turns (turns)

-Example Graphs
+*Example Graphs

 Python scripts can be added to generate:

-Turn-by-turn screw/flood/ok graphs
+*Turn-by-turn screw/flood/ok graphs

-Deck comparison charts
+*Deck comparison charts

-Save outputs to the output/ folder.
+*Save outputs to the output/ folder.

-Contributing

-Fork the repository

-Make your changes

-Submit a pull request

 Please keep singleton rules and Commander legality in mind when adding cards.

-License
+License:

 MIT License
 Feel free to use, modify, and share!